 It is the policy of the University of Vermont to provide equal opportunity in admissions, programs, and activities in compliance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975.
 As such, all University sponsored programs and activities, except where limitations or restrictions are legally permissible, shall be open to all students without regard to race, sex, handicap, color, religion, age, or national origin.
+In addition, it is the policy of the University that any and all forms of sexual harassment are unacceptable and will not be tolerated.

-Inquiries regarding compliance with the foregoing, or the affirmative action policies of the University, should be directed to: The Assistant to the President for Human Resources.
+Inquiries regarding compliance with the foregoing, or the affirmative action policies of the University, should be directed to: The Assistant Vice President for Human Resource Development.